dakotamm/research_blog/_posts/2023-11-15-IC-troubleshooting.md

 2. Spend time on homework...

 ### Completed Goals:
-1. Still working in debugging.
+1. Still working on debugging IC grid issue.
 2. Need to do my homework :).

 ---

-## Quick Summary of What I've Been Up to Since the Last Time I Chatted With Mike and Ben
+## Quick Summary of What I've Been Up

 Last time I gave Ben and Mike a research update was too long ago (during the August King County debrief)!
 Briefly, I want to summarize what my goals and findings have been since then...